J.P. Morgan Chase & Co. Data Analyst Interview Questions + Guide in 2025

 How to Answer

 As with many SQL questions, start by reading the question and the instructions carefully.
 Next, take a look at the given tables and the data type of each table.
-Since we need to fetch the 2nd highest salary in each department, then we need to apply the subqueries concept to achieve this.
+Since we need to fetch the 2nd highest salary in each department, we need to apply the subqueries concept to achieve this.
 Also, make sure that your query also considers the case where there might be ties for the highest salary.

 Example